dagargo/task-stack-indicator/README.md

 task-stack-indicator
 ====================

-task-stack-indicator is an Ubuntu indicator that allows you to control your task stack.
+task-stack-indicator is an application indicator that allows you to control your task stack.

 It allows to manage locally stored tasks.